JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_plugins.md

 The Migration plugin is designed to assist in upgrading projects using Gradle IntelliJ Plugin **1.x**.
 To prevent Gradle failing due to breaking changes, the `org.jetbrains.intellij.platform.migration` plugin was introduced to fill missing gaps and provide migration hints.

+It loads the [](#platform) plugin with additional mocks and checks applied — after the successful migration, it is recommended to replace the `org.jetbrains.intellij.platform.migration` identifier with `org.jetbrains.intellij.platform`.

 See [](tools_intellij_platform_gradle_plugin_migration.md) for more details.